 San Diego’s Premier Domestic Violence Defense Firm

-Defending Against Domestic Violence & Vandalism Charges
+San Diego Attorneys Defending Against Domestic Violence And Vandalism Charges

 Domestic violence charges can result in jail time, fines, removal from your home, the loss of your children, and permanent damage to your reputation.
 As if that is not severe enough, prosecutors love to tack on additional charges in domestic violence cases in an effort to increase their leverage for obtaining a guilty plea.